gopale/TrainingWithLarisa_15-Apr-2019/readme.md

 ## How to import the solution project .jar file into Studio?

-- Down the .jar file from appropriate day's folder
+- Download the .jar file from appropriate day's folder

 - Start **Anypoint Studio** and connect to your workspace